Decay of correlations and thermodynamic limit for the circular Riesz gas: Uniqueness of the limiting measure

 \end{lemma}

-We will consider a function $G$ depending on a small number of coordinates in the bulk of $\{1,\ldots,n\}$.
-Because $\partial_i{E}(t)$ typically decays in ${d(i,\partial I)^{-\frac{s}{2}}}$, obtaining a good estimate on the decay of correlations under the measure $\mu(t)$ will allow one to conclude the smallness of the covariance term in (\ref{eq:transport NN'}).
-We will therefore apply the general result of Proposition \ref{proposition:ap to ex} to the measure $\mu(t)$.
-This requires to prove that $\mu(t)$ satisfies Assumption \ref{assumptions:mu 2}.
-The main task is to obtain rigidity estimates under $\mu(t)$.
+We will consider functions $G$ depending on a small number of coordinates in the bulk of $\{1,\ldots,n\}$.
+Let us emphasize that $\partial_i(\Hc_{n,N}^\g(\cdot,y)-\Hc_{n,N}^\g(\cdot,z))$ typically decays in ${d_n(i,\partial I)^{-\frac{s}{2}}}$ under $\nu(t)$.
+One should therefore prove that the decay of correlations under $\nu(t)$ is fast enough in order to compensate the long-range nature of the interaction and conclude that the covariance term in (\ref{eq:transport NN'}) is small.
+In order to apply the result of Proposition \ref{proposition:ap to ex} to the measure $\nu(t)$, one shall first prove some rigidity estimates under $\nu(t)$.